MircoDeAndreis/25-26/LAB-K7/README.md

 with CTRL-R. What happens?
 Why?

 ## 5.3 Sniff DNS traffic
-Use "rndc flush" the clean the cache on
+Use "rndc flush" the clean the cache on ldns.
 Connect a wireshark device to collision domain A.
 Open any browser on the host machine on localhost:3000, sniff eth1, launch links on the client and identify the recursive operation of DNS.